 Especially in case of Anthurium plants we recommend misting and showering.
 If you want to avoid the leaves of your Anthurium plant to look like dried kale crisps - mist away!

-GROWING MEDIA - this is a massive topic when it comes to growing tropical plants like aroids in home conditions.
+This is a massive topic when it comes to growing tropical plants like aroids in home conditions.
 There are different schools, different traditions, different opinions.

 We sell our plants in a wide variety of many media and mixes.
 We sell plants grown in both organic and inorganic substrates..